 Being a resident of New Jersey is not a requirement to open an adult-use cannabis dispensary within the State.
-In fact, many longtime cannabis advocates are afraid of the adult-use cannabis industry being dominated by those from out of state, like the New Jersey medical cannabis industry, where only two of the 12 companies with open dispensaries are owned by New Jerseyans.
+Many longtime cannabis advocates are afraid of the adult-use cannabis industry being dominated by those from out of state.
+Then it would be like the New Jersey medical cannabis industry.
+There are only two of the 12 companies with open dispensaries are owned by New Jerseyans.
 However, they are primarily wary of corporations with several locations.

-This would, in fact, be the Pennsylvania-based owner Osbert Orduna first owned a cannabis dispensary.
+This would be the first cannabis dispensary Pennsylvania-based owner Osbert Orduna owned.

-The Cannabis Place was set to open at 1542 John F. Kennedy Boulevard, which is a four-minute drive and a 20-minute walk from Butler and Baldwin, which is set to open at 75 Martin Luther King Drive in Jersey City.
+The Cannabis Place was set to open at 1542 John F. Kennedy Boulevard.
+It is a four-minute drive and a 20-minute walk from Butler and Baldwin.
+It is set to open at 75 Martin Luther King Drive in Jersey City.

 The vote approving the three dispensaries passed 8-0 with Ward C Councilman Rich Boggiano absent.
 Watterman was among those voting for her daughter’s dispensary approval.

-Orduna said that while he had been indeed scheduled to speak, he was in the bathroom and missed his turn as the 137th scheduled speaker among 150.
+Orduna said that he had indeed been scheduled to speak.
+But he was in the bathroom and missed his turn as the 137th scheduled speaker among 150.

 He explained he became aware they were concerned he had no local resident as a partner.
 Thus, he quickly made a deal to transfer five percent ownership.